Video installation and experimental documentary, 2016

-In Phantasma the camera transports the viewer through the dreamily delirious and dilapidated space.
+Phantasma was filmed at Danmark’s Akvarium just before it closed permanently to the public in 2012.
+The camera transports the viewer through the dreamily delirious and dilapidated space.
 The halting machinery struggles to sustain this fragile world, as the seawater from the fish tanks gradually absorbs into the foundation, destroying the building beyond repair.
 The first Nordic aquarium connects to a historical and psychological context, where the urge to remember and the wish to forget all intertwine.
-Time drives organic and mechanical elements towards joint destruction, in which they merge together to form something entirely new.
+Time drives organic, synthetic and mechanical elements towards joint destruction, in which they merge together to form something entirely new.

 The film is accompanied by a composition by the pioneer of analogue electronic music, Mika Vainio.